alpinegizmo/logjam_logger/README.markdown

     config.gem 'logjam_logger'

-User ids are logged via a global hash, $user_id.
+User ids are logged via a global hash, $user_ids.
 You can use a before_filter in your application_controller to set it, eg:

     before_filter { |controller| ($user_ids ||= {})[Thread.current] = controller.session[:user_id] || 0 }